Answered By: Timothy Grasso

 The Chicago-Turabian style of paper formatting includes a title page, the main text, plus footnotes or endnotes, figures/illustrations, and a bibliography.
 You can view other examples for different elements of Turabian style here.

-If you wish to consult further examples of title pages in print, see the Turabian 7th edition, pp. 378-379.
+If you wish to consult further examples of title pages in print, see the Appendix in Turabian 9th edition, pp. 388-392.

-Several copies of Kate L. Turabian's A manual for writers of research papers, theses, and dissertations are available in the Hubbard Library Reference collection (Ref LB 2369 .T8 2007 or 2013).
+Several editions of Kate L. Turabian's A manual for writers of research papers, theses, and dissertations are available in the Hubbard Library Reference collection, including the latest 9th edition in the course reserves section (LB2369 .T8 2018).

 As an additional resource it should be noted that the entire Chicago manual of style is available for Fuller students faculty and staff on the library's database page.